-Annual progress reports as well as a final progress report will be required.
+Quarterly and annual progress reports as well as a final progress report will be required.

-The Award Terms and Conditions will specify if more frequent reporting is required.
+The Award Terms and Conditions will specify whether additional and/or more frequent reporting is required.

 Award Expiration Transition Plan: An Award Expiration Transition Plan must be submitted with the final progress report.
 Use the one-page template "Award Expiration Transition Plan," available on the eBRAP "Funding Opportunities & Forms" web page (https://ebrap.org/eBRAP/public/Program.htm) under the "Progress Report Formats" section.
-The Award Expiration Transition Plan must outline if and how the research supported by this award will progress and must include source(s) of funding, either known or pending.
+The Award Expiration Transition Plan must outline whether and how the research supported by this award will progress and must include source(s) of funding, either known or pending.